kmarkus/lsdbus/README.md

 #### Registering Interfaces: Properties, Methods and Signal

-Server object callbacks can be registered with `vtab=lsdbus.server:new`.
+Server object callbacks can be registered with `vtab=lsdbus.server.new`.
 The interface uses the same Lua representation of the D-Bus interface XML (see below) decorated with callback functions: